syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 **Error message:** This application was built using a trial version of Syncfusion Essential Studio.
 Please include a valid license to permanently remove this license validation message.
 You can also obtain a free 30 day evaluation license to temporarily remove this message during the evaluation period.
 Please refer to this help topic(https://help.syncfusion.com/es/licensing/) for more information.

 **Solution:** Generate a valid license key from here [License users](https://www.syncfusion.com/account/downloads) or [Trail users](https://www.syncfusion.com/account/manage-trials/downloads) for a specific version and platform.
-Kindly follow the [KB](https://www.syncfusion.com/kb/8976/how-to-generate-license-key-for-licensed-products) to generate license key.

 ## Invalid key